-A Male Contraceptive Gel Is Being Tested In The UK & The Initials Results Are V Interesting
+A Male Contraceptive Is Being Tested In The UK With Interesting Preliminary Results

 The contraceptive pill was introduced in the UK in 1961.
 While at first it was only readily available for married or older women, it was soon rolled out to any woman who wanted to use hormonal contraception.
 It revolutionised women’s reproductive rights.
 There still isn't a male equivalent, but that may be about to change.
 A hormonal contraceptive gel for men is being tested in the UK.

 Rather than taking the form of a pill or injection, the hormonal contraceptive that scientists have developed for men is a gel.
 The product contains a mixture of testosterone and progesterone.
 Progesterone is responsible for stopping sperm production, and by adding testosterone scientists aim to avoid negative side effects such as weight gain and low moods.
 Scientists have previously attempted to develop a pill for men.
 However, due to the fact that testosterone is processed really quickly in the liver the contraceptive can’t be delivered successfully as a pill.
 Those trialling the pill have been instructed to apply the gel on a daily basis to their chest, shoulders, and upper arms.

 A total of 450 couples are taking part in a trial of the gel.
 They will use it over the course of a year and record if there are any negative side effects.
 James Owers and Diana Bardsley are one of the couples taking part in the trial.
 Owers told The Guardian, “men need more options.
 Right now it’s very easy for men to say it’s not really on me.
 If the gel becomes widely available, it’s much more stark that by not taking that option, you actively made the decision to not take responsibility.”